vlomonaco/US-TransportationMode/README.md

 In this page in addition to downloadable datasets, you can find Python's code for extracting features,and building machine learning models to make predictions. <br>
 You can find more information about the dataset and our work at: http://cs.unibo.it/projects/us-tm2017/index.html.

+Please cite the paper below in your publications if it helps your research:

+    @article{carpineti18,
+      Author = {Claudia Carpineti, Vincenzo Lomonaco, Luca Bedogni, Marco Di Felice, Luciano Bononi}, Journal = {Proc. of the 14th Workshop on Context and Activity Modeling and Recognition (IEEE COMOREA 2018)}, Title = {Custom Dual Transportation Mode Detection by Smartphone Devices Exploiting Sensor Diversity}, Year = {2018}
+    }

 # Menù

 * **[Dependecies](https://github.com/vlomonaco/US-TransportationMode/blob/master/README.md#dependecies)**